A person's hand stirring an Irish Whiskey boilermaker cocktail with a bar spoon.

 Instructions

-• To a Collins glass filled with cubed ice, add the whisky, coffee, molasses, and bitters.
+• To a Collins glass filled with cubed ice, add the whiskey, coffee, molasses, and bitters.
 Stir gently with a bar spoon to chill.
 Add more ice if necessary; it should be right to the top.
 Fill the glass with stout and tonic water, stirring just to combine.

 A cookbook cover in a light frame